Universal relations for gravitational-wave asteroseismology of proto-neutron stars

 Our analysis is based on $25$ 1D simulations with different combinations of numerical codes, gravity approximations, EoS, and progenitor stars.
 The simulations are performed with the \texttt{AENUS-ALCAR} code \cite{Obergaulinger:phd,Just:2015} and the \texttt{CoCoNuT} code \cite{Dimmelmeier:2005}.
-Both are multidimensional Godunov-based Eulerian hydrodynamics codes for spherical polar coordinates and include neutrino-transport.
-Both codes include multigroup treatment for three neutrino species (electron neutrinos and antineutrinos, and heavy flavor neutrinos). \texttt{AENUS-ALCAR} uses an algebraic Eddington-factor method with an $M_1$ closure \cite{Just:2015}, whereas \texttt{CoCoNuT} uses a less sophisticated approach \cite{Mueller:2015} based on a stationary transport solution with only a one-moment closure.
+Both are multidimensional Godunov-based Eulerian hydrodynamics codes for spherical polar coordinates and include neutrino-transport.Both codes include multigroup treatment for three neutrino species (electron neutrinos and antineutrinos, and heavy flavor neutrinos). \texttt{AENUS-ALCAR} uses an algebraic Eddington-factor method with an $M_1$ closure \cite{Just:2015}, whereas \texttt{CoCoNuT} uses a less sophisticated approach \cite{Mueller:2015} based on a stationary transport solution with only a one-moment closure.
 In both cases neutrino interactions include charged-current reactions of electron neutrinos and antineutrinos with nucleons and nuclei, neutrino scattering off nucleons and nuclei, and neutrino production by nucleon bremsstrahlung. \texttt{AENUS-ALCAR} also includes electron-positron pair processes and inelastic scattering off electrons.
 Regarding the gravity treatment, \texttt{AENUS-ALCAR} can use either Newtonian gravity or a pseudo-relativistic potential (TOV-A in \cite{Marek:2006}) while \texttt{CoCoNuT} uses general relativity in the XCFC formulation \cite{CC:2009}.
 We use 6 different finite-temperature EoS in our simulations: LS220 \cite{Lattimer:1991}, GShen-NL3 \cite{GShen:2011}, HShen \cite{HShen:2011}, SFHo\cite{Steiner:2013}, BHB-$\Lambda$ \cite{Banik:2014} and HShen-$\Lambda$ \cite{HShen:2011}, the latter two including $\Lambda$ hyperons.
+However, hyperons are not included in the neutrino interaction rates.
 As initial data we use a selection of pre-supernova models from \cite{Woosley:2002} including solar-metallicity models between $11$ and $75$~$M_\odot$ and one $20$~$M_\odot$ model with $10^{-4}$ solar metallicity.
-The complete list of simulations can be found in the supplementary material (Table \ref{tab:simulations}).
+The complete list of simulations can be found in the Supplementary Material.
+For each simulation and at each time after bounce, the eigenmode frequencies of the region including the PNS and the shock are determined using the code \texttt{GREAT} \cite{TF:2019} which includes corrections for space-time perturbations of the lapse and conformal factor in general relativity.
+This eigenmode calculation does not provide a classification of the modes by itself.
+We use the procedure described in \cite{TF:2019} to classify modes in f-modes ($^lf$), p-modes ($^lp_n$) and g-modes ($^lg_n$), where $n$ indicates the number of radial nodes.
+We restrict ourselves to $l=2$ modes, which are the dominant ones for GW emission.
+Compared to our mode classification presented in \cite{TF:2019}, we here re-label some previously misclassified modes: one of the p-modes is reclassified as $^2g_1$, for all other g-modes $n$ is increased by one ($^2g_n \to$ $^2g_{n+1}$), and for all p-modes above the reclassified p-mode $n$ is decreased by one ($^2p_{n+1} \to$ $^2p_{n}$).
+The new and wider set of simulations used in this work (\cite{TF:2019} only considered 2 simulations) shows that the lowest order g-mode had been misclassified as a p-mode.
+This is supported by three aspects of the simulations: the energy density distribution of the mode, much more concentrated in the PNS interior, the time evolution of the frequency, which often presents crossings with other p-modes, and the behaviour of the universal relations found in this work (see below).